rohitsitani/play-java8/src/com/rohit/sql/sql.md

 select city, a from (select city, length(city) as a from station order by length (city) desc, city) where rownum = 1 union select city, b from (select city, length(city) as b from station order by length(city) asc, city) where rownum = 1;

+#symetric pairs
+select a.x, a.y from functions a, functions b where a.x = b.y and b.x=a.y group by a.x, a.y having a.x<a.y or count(a.x)>1 order by a.x ;